charliecalvert/CloudNotes/Assignments/AngularBasicUnitTests.md

 ## Description

 This documents describes the Basic Unit Testing assignment.
-It belongs in a folder called **Week05-AngularTests.**

 ## Overview